Kvasir-Movies/kvasir/SETUP.md

 # Test Setup

 Our integration tests use Firefox.
 In order to run tests, you'll need the geckodriver.
 Download [here](https://github.com/mozilla/geckodriver/releases).
+Once you've downloaded it, unzip the file and move it to `/usr/local/bin`: `mv ~/Downloads/geckodriver /usr/local/bin`.

+To run the integration tests, run `python integration-tests/sessions_test.py`.

 # TMDB API Key